hyungccho/backbone_material/w7d2/backbone-view.md

 ### `template`

 The `template` property of a Backbone.View is a good place to store a template function.
-We will be using JST (javascript templates) but you could use any templating engine here. `template` takes an object where the keys will specify the names of the local variables and the values are the values of the variables.
+We will be using JST (JavaScript templates) but you could use any templating engine here. `template` takes an object where the keys will specify the names of the local variables and the values are the values of the variables.
 Lucky for us, JST looks and feels just like ERB.

 ```html